lxl870803/learngit/readme.txt

 this is first modified content;
 add two

-this is branch-lxl add content
+this is master add content